BallAerospace/COSMOS/_docs/system_class.md

 #### Interface Example

 Sometimes you want to create a fake interface which returns internally generated data instead of returning data from an external device.
 To do this you need to populate the packets and return them from the interface's read method.
 In the interface's initialize method we setup an array to store the packet instances.
-In the connect method we store the first target name from the @target_names array which is populated by the COSMOS Server when the interface is created.
+In the connect method We grab a handle to all the target's packets by using the @target_names array.
+This array is populated by the COSMOS Server when the target is assigned.
 This allows you to dynamically get your target name since targets can be renamed by the server.
-We then grab all the packets defined by this target.

 ```ruby
 require 'cosmos/interfaces/interface'